 - Australia's Local Hero

-The Awards operates at two levels - state/territory and national.
-State and territory selection committees select four nominees for each award category, with one of these nominees being announced as the state/territory award recipient.
+The Awards operate at two levels - State/Territory and national.
+State and Territory selection committees select four nominees for each Award category, with one of these nominees being announced as the State/Territory Award recipient.
 The National Australia Day Council Board select the Australians of the Year from the group of 32 State and Territory recipients.
 Follow the links for more information on the selection criteria and how recipients are chosen.

 The prestigious year round program culminates in the announcement of the national Award recipients in Canberra on Australia Day Eve.

 The Australian of the Year Awards is a program of the National Australia Day Council.

 For more information on the Australian of the Year Awards, read about the history of how recipients are chosen.